Search Programs

 In addition to HCC’s hybrid program in veterinary technology, there are currently several CVTEA-accredited, distance-based programs.
 Online and hybrid programs typically feature online coursework with supervised clinical sections in approved veterinary care settings.
 Licensed veterinarians and other qualified personnel sign off on skills learned at clinics located close to a student’s home.

-One option is available at Cedar Valley College of Lancaster, TX which provides an online associate of applied science (AAS) degree in veterinary technology.
+One option is available at Dallas College Cedar Valley Campus of Lancaster, TX which provides an online associate of applied science (AAS) degree in veterinary technology.
 Classes at Cedar Valley include surgical preparation and assistance; veterinary office management; laboratory and examination procedures; radiology and ultrasound; and pharmacy and pharmacology.
 The multimedia approach to learning about veterinary technology must be proving effective since it’s the only AVMA-accredited program also recommended by the American Animal Hospital Association (AAHA).

 All courses, except general education courses, are offered during every semester.
 Students can enroll in as many classes as fit their schedule–one, two, three, or even more–and courses are offered in the fall, spring, and summer.
-Notably, 68 percent of program graduates passed the VTNE on their first attempt between 2017 and 2020.
+Notably, 67 percent of program graduates passed the VTNE on their first attempt between 2019 and 2023.

-Colby Community College (CCC) of Kansas provides another online AAS in veterinary technology with classes such as zoology; principles of animal science; breeds of domestic animals; veterinary clinical procedures; and veterinary technician microbiology.
+Colby Community College (CCC) of Kansas provides another online AAS in veterinary nursing with classes such as zoology; principles of animal science; breeds of domestic animals; veterinary clinical procedures; and veterinary technician microbiology.
 This 82-credit program includes labs and work with veterinary hospitals to complete the required clinical hours.

 Students can also attend optional on-campus mentorships during the weekends covering microbiology, large animals, and lab animals/exotic pets.
-76.5 percent of CCC’s distance learning program graduates passed the VTNE between 2017 and 2020.
+85.37 percent of CCC’s distance learning program graduates passed the VTNE between 2020 and 2023.

 To discover more distance-based training in veterinary technology, please visit the online vet tech programs page.